 First, let us understand what employee onboarding is.

 To explain in simpler terms, the various processes that are involved in getting a new employee onboard is referred to as employee onboarding.
-Hiring, orientation, and training are usually the different steps involved in the employee onboarding process.
+Hiring, orientation, and virtual reality employee training are usually the different steps involved in the employee onboarding process.

 Why is employee onboarding important?